Sunday, November 27, 2011

 You can check my latest posting in the post just below this table of contents.

-In the five years this web blog has been operating, I've posted a number of recipes and related commentaries.
+In the five and a half years this web blog has been operating, I've posted a number of recipes and related commentaries.
 They're in no particular order, other than some seasonal dishes at certain times.
 That all makes it hard for anyone who checks the blog to find particular recipes, or even to check what is there to see if anything

 interests them.
 That's especially true for things back in the archives.